ChengBioinfo/Prostate-cancer-subtypes---IMC/README.md

 # Prostate-cancer-subtypes---IMC
-The IMC analysis of prostate cancer of different pathological subtypes.
+A conserved eIF1A+ luminal cell-centered hypoxic and “cold” tumor microenvironment promotes prostate cancer progression among different subtypes —— The IMC analysis of prostate cancer of different pathological subtypes.